KoKoLates/QT_learning/note/Painter.md

 painter.setBrush(QBrush brush(conicalGradient));
 painter.drawEllipse(QPoint(0, 0), R, R);
 ```
 Then that could create a color wheel, without edge lines.
-From the code above, we could find that the first and second parameters is the postition of the center point, so that could be replace by `QPoint`, and the third parameter is initial angle of Cartesian Coordination.
+From the code above, we could find that the first and second parameters of `QConicalGradient` is the postition of the center point, so that could be replace by `QPoint`, and the third parameter is initial angle of Cartesian Coordination.
 Besides, `QPainter::translate(x, y)` function means to set the origin of the coordinate system to the point (x, y).
-In the above code, the posrition (100,100) is set to be the origin of the coordinate.
+In the above code, the position (100,100) is set to be the origin of the coordinate.
 ##### QRadialGradient

 ### QPen